Principles

 Subject Matter of Evaluation

-The evaluation covered five dimensions, including the composition of the board, the professional development of the board, the quality of decision-making, the operational efficiency of the board, the extent of the board's involvement in corporate social responsibility, internal control, and risk management.
+The evaluation covered five dimensions, including the composition and professional development of the board, the quality of decision-making, the operational efficiency of the board, internal control, risk management, the extent of the board’s involvement in corporate social responsibility.

 Evaluation Results